milador/RaspberryPi-Joystick/README.md

 # RaspberryPi-Joystick

 The goal of this project is to create a virtual USB HID joystick using Raspberry Pi.

-The new versions of raspberry pi zero W come with bluetooth chip which makes it possible to use Bluetooth HID devices as well as USB HID.
+The new versions of raspberry pi zero W come with USB OTG and bluetooth chip which makes it possible to use Bluetooth HID devices as well as USB HID.

+A RaspberryPi 4B can also be used instead of a Raspberry pi zero W.

 This project is in development process at the moment.